The Enemy Within (1918 film)

-The Enemy Within is a 1918 Australian silent film starring renowned Australian sportsman Snowy Baker in his first screen role.
+The Enemy Within is a 1918 Australian silent film starring Australian sportsman Snowy Baker in his first screen role.

-Unlike many Australian silent movies, it is possible to see the full film today.
+Unlike many Australian silent movies, the film survives today.

 Synopsis

 Jack Airlie is a secret agent who has worked for four years abroad.
-He returns to Australia after four years away and falls for Myree Brew, beautiful daughter of his oldest friend, Mrs Drew.
+He returns to Australia after four years away and falls for Myree Drew, beautiful daughter of his oldest friend, Mrs Drew.
 Rich businessman Henry Brasels is also in love with Myree.

-Brasels is running a gang of German saboteurs, including radical leader Bill Warne, who is planning to set off a series of bombs.
-Brasels lures Jack into a trap but he manages to escape with the help of his sidekick, detective Jimmy cook.
-Brasels kidnaps Myee and tries to get on board a German ship. however Jack manages to climb down a steep cliff and rescue her, as the Coastal Patrol capture Warne and Warne.
+Brasels is running a gang of German saboteurs, including radical agitator Bill Warne, who is planning to set off a series of bombs.
+Brasels lures Jack into a trap but he manages to escape with the help of his sidekick, detective Jimmy Cook.
+Brasels kidnaps Myree and tries to get aboard a German ship, however Jack manages to rescue her.
+The Coastal Patrol capture Warne and Brasels.